How To Use And Configure WordPress Widgets – Part 4

 (WordPress Archives Widget)

-There is not much to configure in this widget.
-You can add a widget title, and choose whether to display items in the sidebar area as a dropdown menu, and display the number of posts .
+There is very little to set up here.
+You can add a title, and choose whether to display items in the sidebar widget in a dropdown menu, and display the number of posts .
 Click Save when done …

 (Archives Widget settings)

-The screenshot below shows the Archives widget set for showing posts as a dropdown menu with number of posts checkbox enabled …
+The example below shows the Archives widget set for showing posts as a dropdown menu with number of posts enabled …

-Now that you know how to configure a number of widgets in WordPress, let’s explore some other aspects of using WordPress widgets.
+Now that you know how to configure various widgets in WordPress, let’s explore some other useful ways to use WordPress widgets.

-Here are some additional features of WordPress widgets:
+Here are some additional features worth knowing about widgets:

 Add ‘Visibility’ Function To Widgets